 As you are preparing your school year remember what a wonderful resource you have in your local environmental educators.
 Staff from CCB, natural areas, zoos, aquariums, and museums are usually more than happy to come into your classroom and present programs on various subjects.
 They often also have access to wildlife that have been injured, rehabilitated, and are used for education purposes, such as snakes, salamanders, and owls.
 They can also bring in animals furs, owl pellets, animal bones, and many other nature and wildlife items.
 These groups may also have various natural items that they may be able to loan you.

-Find staff (likely a naturalist) from your local Iowa county conservation board or search this Word Document, Guide to Interpretive Services, compiled by the Iowa Association of Naturalists that includes camps, private nature centers, museums, and more!
+Find staff (likely a naturalist) from your local Iowa county conservation board or search this web page – Guide to Interpretive Services, maintained by the Iowa Association of Naturalists for folks in your county that includes camps, private nature centers, museums, and more!

 Animals can be a wonderful resource to enhance learning and understanding in the classroom.
 Many children today have limited exposure to wildlife.
 Having an animal in the classroom allows children to observe and study an animal first hand.
 They allow for the observation of animal life cycles, characteristic, habitat needs, and behaviors.
 Classroom animals also teach students responsibility as they care for the needs of the animal.
 It teaches students to treat animals with respect, understand their needs and meet those needs.

 Classroom animals must be chosen with care.
 Considerations:

 - Safety of your students is first and foremost, chose an animal that is appropriate for the age-level of your students.

 - Consider the needs of the animal and whether or not you and your class will be able to provide what the animal needs.

 - Keep in mind the logistics of keeping a classroom animal.
 Is it an animal that can be left at school during weekends?
 What is the plan for holidays?
 Who is going to provide vet care if the need arises?